Policy Overview

 Policy Status

-Inactive: completed.
 The file was approved in April 2023 and will apply from 1 January 2024.
+A review of the policy’s geographical scope for the aviation sector is scheduled to take place by July 2026.

 Evidence Profile